The determining role of covariances in large networks of stochastic neurons: Introduction

 The paper is organized as follows.
 First, we construct a continuous-time Markov chain that describes the evolution of the state of each node in a large network, the goal being to mimic the behavior of biological neurons.
-This Markov chain is similar to one already proposed (but not extensively studied) by Cowan \cite{cowan_stochastic_1990} and is reminiscent of a process recently studied by Zarepour et al.~\cite{zarepour_universal_2019}.
+This Markov chain is similar to one already proposed (but not extensively studied) by \textcite{cowan_stochastic_1990} and is reminiscent of a process recently studied by \textcite{zarepour_universal_2019}.
 Then, we split the network into a small set of large populations and derive a nonautonomous system of differential equations that describes the evolution of the expected state of each population.
 Using a new approximation of the expectation of a sigmoid function, we find a solution to the moment closure problem that involves covariances between population state variables.
 Finally, we present three examples that demonstrate the impacts of covariances.
 The first one illustrates how covariances can increase the accuracy when predicting the macroscopic behavior of the Markov chain.
 In the other two examples, the impact of including covariances in the dynamical system goes beyond error reduction: the second-order system reaches a steady state where covariances are nonzero, implying that this steady state is inaccessible to the mean-field model.
+The paper is complemented by three appendices in which we provide the details of several computations left out of the main text as well as additional figures.